 (h) A statement that OAR 340-264-0050 and 340-264-0060 are fully applicable to all burning under the permit.

-(i) Such other conditions as the Department considers to be desirable.
+(i) Such other conditions as DEQ considers to be desirable.

 (7) Regardless of the conditions contained in any letter permit, each letter permit, except permits for yard debris, will not be valid for more than 30 consecutive calendar days of which a maximum of seven can be used for burning.
-The Department may issue specific letter permits for shorter periods.
+DEQ may issue specific letter permits for shorter periods.

 (8) Letter permits are not renewable.
 Any request to conduct additional burning requires a new application and a new permit.